toras9000/kallithea-mirror/docs/installation.rst

    updated to other revisions unless you want to upgrade.
 Edits in the source tree will have immediate impact (possibly after a restart of the service).

-You can now proceed to :ref:`install-front-end`.
+You can now proceed to :ref:`prepare-front-end-files`.

 .. _installation-virtualenv: